e2eSolutionArchitect/academy/bootcamp/Azure-AI-ML-bootcamp/readme.md

 The class schedule will be published to registered candidates before the program start date.
 - Classes may not be recorded.
 Please take notes.
 - This program doesn't include any dedicated study material.
 Maximum whiteboard session and interactive discussion.
 - For any unavoidable situation if any class needs to be rescheduled then it will be notified to the participants.
+- 🔔 Please [click here](https://github.com/e2eSolutionArchitect/academy/blob/main/rules.md) for session/event/program rules.

 ----------------------------